 By the time you have accommodated these items in appropriate places in your van, you will be ready to add perishable food and your clothes – then you should be all set for that exciting first trip!

-For further advice on safe loading, including essential weight info, see our guide to caravan weights and measures.
+For further advice on safe loading, including essential weight info, take a look at our guide to caravan weights.

 Future Publishing Limited, the publisher of Practical Caravan, provides the information in this article in good faith and makes no representation as to its completeness or accuracy.
 Individuals carrying out the instructions do so at their own risk and must exercise their independent judgement in determining the appropriateness of the advice to their circumstances.
 Individuals should take appropriate safety precautions and be aware of the risk of electrocution when dealing with electrical products.
 To the fullest extent permitted by law, neither Future nor its employees or agents shall have any liability in connection with the use of this information.
 You should check that any van warranty will not be affected before proceeding with DIY projects.